pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * We should have posted the job earning earlier.

 ## paint painted (id) (reg)
----

-Bob: What did you do yesterday?

-Ana: I painted my apartment yesterday. (simple past tense)

----
 * I can paint a portrait of my mother.
 * I could paint a portrait of my mother when I was younger.
 * When I was in school, I would paint my friends' portraits.